copilot-us/chatgpt-plugins/chat-gpt-plugins.md

+# Welcome to ChatGPT for Job Seekers

+Check out [jopilot.net](https://jopilot.net/), a ChatGPT tool for job seekers.

+## Official ChatGPT Plugins (May 11, 2023)

+We maintain an extensive list of ChatGPT plugins that can be found in this repository.
+These plugins are tools designed to enhance the functionality of the ChatGPT model for specific tasks related to job searching.

+You can find the list of all plugins [here](https://github.com/jopilot-net/jopilot-4-job-seekers/blob/main/chatgpt-pluginc.csv).
+Please note that this list was last updated on May 11, 2023, and we strive to keep it updated with the latest additions.

 | Index | Logo URL | Name for Human | Contact Email | Description for Model | Description for Human |
 |-------|----------|----------------|----------------|-----------------------|-----------------------|
 | 1 | ![Logo](https://voxscript.awt.icu/images/VoxScript_logo_32x32.png) | VoxScript | voxscript@allwiretech.com | Plugin for searching through varius data sources. | Enables searching of YouTube transcripts, financial data sources, and Google Search results, and more! |